screenmeet/ZDSMPlugin/README.md

     ```
     [[ZDSMPluginManager sharedManager] showChatWindow:^{
-        // present from the Window's RootViewController'
+        // present from the Window's RootViewController
     }];
     ```